 Focus on practical application of theories in early childhood education in supervised setting.
 Clinical experiences are arranged in a variety of child care facilities such as centers, homes, public schools, corporate centers, college laboratory schools and centers for exceptional children.
-Student practitioners spend minimum of 10 hours onsite and in one-hour per week seminars discussing readings, current issues, reports, problematic areas and personal reflections.
-Prerequisite: ECE 120, ECE 160 and ENG 101 or concurrent enrollment.
+Students have to complete at least 160 clock hours of supervised and documented work in early childhood settings, and one hour per week seminars discussing various topics.
+(Note: The programs of placement requirements for current physical examination, background check, and CPR and pediatric first aide training must be met prior to placement).
+Prerequisite: ECE 100, ECE 101, ECE 105, ECE 110, ECE 115, ECE 120, ECE 160, and ENG 101 or concurrent enrollment.